LinkedIn Emoji Guide

 4. End emoji:A single emoji before your CTA (β€œπŸ‘‡ Drop your thoughts”) works better than text alone.

-πŸ”₯ Power Emojis (Highest Engagement)
+πŸ”₯ Attention-Friendly Emojis

 πŸ’Ό Professional & Business